 A concussion is caused by a sudden, violent jolt to the brain.
-It may be caused by: A blow to the headSevere jarring or shaking—like a bad fallAbruptly coming to a stop—most common in car accidents
+The force can cause stretching and tearing to the brain and soft tissue that supports it.
+Forces that can cause this type of damage include: A blow to the headSevere jarring or shaking—like a bad fallAbruptly coming to a stop—most common in car accidents

 How a Concussion Occurs